san-z-e2t/Boggle/README.md

 	To download or clone, use the following URL: https://github.com/san-z-e2t/Boggle.git

 Install various required backend dependicies.
-For this, copy the following lines to the Gemfile:
+For this, add following gems to the Gemfile:

 	gem 'jquery-rails'
 	gem 'font-awesome-sass'
 	gem 'bootstrap'
 	gem 'rails'
 	gem 'webpacker'

 Install these gems using following command in the project directory through terminal:

 	$ bundle install

 Following frontend dependencies are required:

 	babel/preset-react
 	rails/webpacker
 	axios